 Networking equipment, like the Cisco XR 12000 Series Routers, already supports IPv6 (source: Cisco).

 2. Why do you need to be concerned with IPv6 now?
 After years of warnings that IPv4 addresses were running out, this time the threat seems to be real. eWEEK Labs and other industry experts believe IPv4 addresses will likely be exhausted by next year.
 Registries such as the American Registry for Internet Numbers (ARIN) that allocate IP addresses estimate that only about 6 or 7 percent of IPv4 addresses remain available now.
 Demand is expected to grow due to the proliferation of mobile devices and the growing use of the Internet and mobile phones by people around the world (particularly in China).
+3. There are technical differences between IPv6 and IPv4.
+Each IPv4 address is 32 bits long, while an IPv6 address is 128 bits long.
+This means there are 232 unique IPv4 addresses versus 2128 unique IPv6 addresses.
+"That is enough for many trillions of addresses to be assigned to every human being on the planet," according to the National Institute of Standards and Technology (NIST).
+The enormous number of IPv6 addresses allows for end-to-end communication between devices, and can better support peer-to-peer communications.

 Other technical features of IPv6 are support for plug-and-play networking and auto-configuration, native IPSec support, simplified routing due to the hierarchical structure of the IPv6 address headers, an enhanced protocol (Mobile IPv6) that supports roaming of a mobile network node, and QoS-enhanced policy-based networking to prioritize the delivery of information.